-Natalie Booth is a Lecturer in Criminology at De Montfort University, UK.
+Natalie Booth is Senior Lecturer in Criminology at Bath Spa University.

-Caregiving in the aftermath of the court and conviction;
+Renegotiating family life: caregiving in the aftermath of the mother’s imprisonment

-Kin caregiving: occupying a disenfranchised status whilst serving the family sentence.
+Kin caregiving: occupying a disenfranchised status while serving the family sentence